How Industrial Floor Coatings Can Add Value to Your Business If you run a business,…

 However, be aware that GripTreat does not offer any stain or water resistance so it won’t protect the grout in the way GlazeGuard Plus does.

-Too Many Slippery Surface Situations To Cover In A Single Post.
+Too Many Slippery Surface Situations

 As you can see, handling slippery floors can be a broad subject to cover.